-How Far Will Two Way Radios Work?
+How Far Will Two-Way Radios Work?

 Unfortunately, this is a very difficult question to answer.
-A large number of factors affect the range of two way radios.
+A large number of factors affect the range of two-way radios.
 Transmit power, antenna efficiency, user height above ground and surrounding terrain, and urban vs. rural environments are just some of these factors to take into account.

-A good general guide is to expect a business walkie talkie working in simplex operation to have about 1 to 2 KM (1-1.5 Miles) of coverage.
+A good general guide is to expect a business two-way radio working in simplex operation to have about 1 to 2 KM (1-1.5 Miles) of coverage.
 We do have a number of customers that do experience further distances, but it’s important to give the standard distance, rather that the optimal distance.
 This would be for business grade 4 watt UHF radios or 5 watt VHF radio frequencies.

 I Saw Radios That Would Talk 30 Miles?

 We often hear from our customers that they’ve seen radios at retail stores that say they will talk 30 miles or more…NOT TRUE!
-The range that a business walkie talkie radio advertises is the range that the radio should get in “ideal” conditions.
+The range that a business two-way radio advertises is the range that the radio should get in “ideal” conditions.
 Ideal conditions are line of sight, such as from a mountaintop to a valley below – with no interference.

 Most likely, you will be using your radios in more typical conditions, on your construction job site, in your manufacturing warehouse, or around your property or hotel.
-Our customers are generally using the walkie talkie radios both inside and outside doing the daily activities they need to do to help their customers, deliver on projects, or protect the safety of the public or their work force.
+Our customers are generally using the two-way radios both inside and outside doing the daily activities they need to do to help their customers, deliver on projects, or protect the safety of the public or their work force.

 In these standard conditions, expect a range of about 1 KM or so.
-If you get more distance you should consider this a bonus.
+If you get more distance, you should consider this a bonus.